stormpath/stormpath-framework-tck/README.md

 This will run all default (language-agnostic) tests against the targeted webapp.

-## Using Maven Profiles to customize TCK behavior
+## Using Maven Profiles to Customize TCK Behavior

 The TCK will attempt to interact with a web application accessible by default via `http://localhost:8080`.
 You can tell the TCK which type of application you are using by using a